-4.6_Summary
+4.6 Summary

-The sensitivity analysis tests several variables, including per sqm DCP rate, per sqm land value, construction cost increase, land area applicable and their combinations, and their impacts on the development viability for all scenarios defined.
+The sensitivity analysis tests several variables, including per sam DCP rate, per sam land value. construction cost increase, land area applicable and their combinations, and their impacts on the development viability for all scenarios defined.
 This analysis will have implications on the potential feasible DCP rates which may be adopted to support future developments in the HWS precinct.